 When looking for a Personal Trainer, it is vitally important that you choose someone who approaches your health and fitness from a holistic perspective.
 If you find someone who can help with all areas of your life, then you are a long way towards making a long-lasting lifestyle change.

-The two biggest impacts on your health and fitness outside of eating and exercise are stress and sleep.
+So what are the two biggest impactors on health and fitness outside of eating and exercise?

 - Sleep deprivation can lead to serious health problems such as;

 - Heart attack

 - High blood pressure

 - Less sleep = less brainpower!
 Lack of sleep can impact the cognitive ability to think and learn, to reason and concentrate, attention and alertness

 - Studies have shown that people who sleep for less than 6 hours a night are 30% more likely to be overweight or obese

 - Sleep-deprived people seem to be especially prone to poor judgment when it comes to assessing what lack of sleep is doing to them.